polleninteractive/ma/Readme.md

 The Ma!
-Dictionary App framework availabe under the MIT license.
+Dictionary App framework.

+Copyright Pollen Interactive and the Ma-Project.

 ####Dependencies
 * Cordova 3.5.0-0.2.7